cjradomski/bikesharing/citibike_analysis.md

 # NYC Citi Bike Analysis
 ## Should There Be Bike-Sharing in Des Moines, Iowa?
 ### In this analysis, New York data from Citi-Bike, a bike-sharing service, will be looked at to determine the types of customers and how the service is utilized.
 Then a population comparison will be made between New York and Des Moines to create a rough estimate of how the bike-sharing service will perform in Des Moines.
+The questions this analysis attempts to answer in regards to setting up a bike sharing service are: What is the population of Des Moines?
+How does its population compare to the population of New York City?
+Does the population affect the number of people who will use the bike-sharing program?

 ### Interactive visualizations can be found here: https://public.tableau.com/profile/christian.radomski#!/vizhome/Citi-Bike_15931958525900/CitiBikeStory?publish=yes